|Solar Thermal Electric, Solar Photovoltaics

 System Capacity Limit

 Net metering is generally available to systems up to 500 kW in capacity that generate electricity using eligible renewable energy resources, including combined heat and power (CHP) systems that use biomass.
 CHP systems that use a non-renewable fuel are limited to 20 kW and must meet an efficiency standard.
+For schools and school district customers, the capacity limit is 1 MW (also applies to aggregate capacity).

 Aggregate Capacity Limit